 May her soul be bound up in the bond of eternal life.

-Alice and her husband Hugo (survivor of Dachau) met and married in Sweden after the war and immigrated to the United States in 1947.
-In 1995, fifty years after her liberation from Bergen Belson, Alice returned with their four daughters and a videographer for the first time to the place of her birth and retraced her steps to the concentration camps where she was interned.
-The video-documentary, “Journey to Remember”, captures her story as outlined in her book, telling all from the very sites where it occurred…
+After the war, Alice and her husband Hugo Kohn, of Wopfing, Austria, and survivor of Dachau, met and married in Sweden in 1946 where Alice was recuporating.
+They immigrated to the United States in 1947.
+In 1995, fifty years after her liberation from Bergen Belson, Alice returned with her four daughters and videographer Robert Bowling for the first time to the place of her birth, and retraced her steps to the concentration camps where she was imprisoned and eventually liberated.
+The documentary, “Journey to Remember,” captures her story as outlined in her book, as she shares her life experiences from the very sites where they occurred…

 May 1944: “With only the clothes on our back we were driven into cattle cars.
 Upon our arrival in Auschwitz we were “selected” under the bright spotlight beaming down on us;… All the experiences thereafter were impossible to forget…” Alice Kern

 For more information about her book or documentary, send us an email.

 The 1995 documentary “A Journey to Remember” is available as an mp4 or Youtube format.
 A donation is appreciated to view.
 Please email us for details.
 Tapestry of Hope is available on Amazon, or direct from this site.